Pewter

 CMYK: (1,1,0,7)

-In the Middle Ages, color grey was mostly worn by peasants and the poor, while used as a symbol of humility and poverty by Cistercian monks.
-During the Renaissance and the Baroque, grey was used for a painting technique called grisaille, in which the whole painting is done by a monochromatic palette in greys.
+In the Middle Ages, the color gray was mostly worn by peasants and the poor, while used as a symbol of humility and poverty by Cistercian monks.
+During the Renaissance and the Baroque, gray was used for a painting technique called grisaille, in which the whole painting is done by a monochromatic palette in grays.
 Throughout the 18th and 19th centuries, grey became very fashionable.
-Women were wearing grey dresses, and men’s favorite clothing pieces were grey coats.
-Later on, business suits appeared in grey color, and light grey suits were worn during the summer.
-Apart from that, color grey was used for uniforms that were made for women working in factories, as well as for military uniforms, only to become a symbol of industrialization and war in the 20th and 21st centuries.
+Women were wearing gray dresses, and men’s favorite clothing pieces were gray coats.
+Later on, business suits appeared in gray color, and light gray suits were worn during the summer.
+Apart from that, the color gray was used for uniforms that were made for women working in factories, as well as for military uniforms, only to become a symbol of industrialization and war in the 20th and 21st centuries.

 The use of pewter, a malleable metal alloy, dates back to around 3000 BC, but it became popular in the 14th century.
 It was widely used by Egyptians, Romans, and, throughout the Middle Ages, by Europeans.
 During that period, pewter work often emulated designs in silver.
 Color pewter became fashionable in 2010, peaking around 2017.

-In color psychology, grey stands for neutrality.
+In color psychology, gray stands for neutrality.
 It provides a balancing effect when combined with brighter shades.
 It is a conventional, practical color, which is linked with maturity and responsibility.

-Grey color can carry some negative connotations, and is often linked to depression and loss.
-Being a dark and muted color, grey also belongs to a group of ’’sad’’ colors.
+Gray color can carry some negative connotations and is often linked to depression and loss.
+Being a dark and muted color, gray also belongs to a group of ’’sad’’ colors.
 It is somewhat viewed as a dull, boring shade, due to its absence of color.
-Too much of the color grey can also evoke feelings of sadness and loneliness.
-On the other hand, grey can appear very professional, modern looking, sophisticated.
+Too much of the color gray can also evoke feelings of sadness and loneliness.
+On the other hand, grey can appear very professional, modern-looking, and sophisticated.

-According to color psychology, people who favor color grey are considered practical, calm, reliable.
+According to color psychology, people who favor the color gray are considered practical, calm, and reliable.
 They are not attention seekers, on the contrary.
-They are neutral about life, and are attracted to color grey because it contains their energy.
-People who choose color grey are introverted and they don’t like to stand out from the crowd.
+They are neutral about life and are attracted to the color gray because it contains their energy.
+People who choose the color gray are introverted and they don’t like to stand out from the crowd.
 They are mostly looking to blend in.
 Socializing is difficult for them, which is why they don’t have as many friends.
-In addition, they sometimes appear like they lack enthusiasm, and compassion towards others.
-In many cases they are unbiased, rational, emotionally detached, with a tendency to avoid risks.
+In addition, they sometimes appear like they lack enthusiasm and compassion towards others.
+In many cases, they are unbiased, rational, and motionally detached, with a tendency to avoid risks.

-Being a light shade of grey, color pewter retains all characteristics of color grey.
+Being a light shade of gray, color pewter retains all characteristics of the color gray.
 Pewter is also associated with maturity and commitment, and it is often described as a neutral, imperceptible color.
-People who favor pewter are high on intellect, bitterness, introversion.
+People who favor pewter are high on intellect, bitterness, and introversion.

-Even though cooler colors pair the best with pewter, pewter goes well with almost every color on the color wheel due to its neutral shade.
-Some of them include burgundy, turquoise, creamy white, gold, other shades of color grey.
+Even though cooler colors pair best with pewter, pewter goes well with almost every color on the color wheel due to its neutral shade.
+Some of them include burgundy, turquoise, creamy white, gold, and other shades of color gray.
 Because of its neutrality, pewter is a great accent for any other color in the color wheel.

 When it comes to different outfits, pewter can accentuate the best body features when worn in the right way.
 A tight pewter dress would help you emphasize your body curves, but you would